Thanjavur Nayak kingdom: Sevappa Nayak

-According to the book Arunachala: A short history of hill and temple in Tiruvannamalai (pg 54–55), the "position of a ceremonial betel bearer or adaiappan (thambul karandivan) was a post given to a very trusted subordinate.. and Sevappa being a powerful and influential man of the locality was appointed the first nayak".
+According to the M. Anant Narayan Rao, the "position of a ceremonial betel bearer or adaiappan (thambul karandivan) was a post given to a very trusted subordinate and Sevappa being a powerful and influential man of the locality was appointed the first Nayak of Thanjavur".
 The position of a betel bearer was usually not given to an outsider, as this position would make the man privy to all of the king's personal details.
 Therefore, the position was usually given to a trusted member within the family.

-His contributions include building the prakaras at Vridhachalam and Kanchipuram, gilding with gold the Vimanas of Srisailam and Thirumala (Tirupati), construction of the tallest gopura at Tiruvannamalai, and repairing the Sivaganga Fort and Tank at Tanjore.
+His contributions include building the prakaras at the temples of Vridhachalam and Kanchipuram, gilding the Vimanas of Srisailam and Thirumala (Tirupati) temples with gold, construction of the tallest temple tower (gopuram) at Tiruvannamalai, and repairing the Sivaganga Fort and the tank at Tanjore.

 Achuthappa Nayak

 Sevappa's son, Achuthappa Nayak (1560–1614), was named in memory of Achyuta Deva Raya.
 He led a peaceful reign of 54 years.
 Up until 1580 Achuthappa Nayak co-ruled with his father under the Yuvaraja title while immediately after that he was joined by his heir, son Raghunatha Nayak.
 He was said to be deeply religious and was well considered a master in the art of warfare.
 His minister was Govinda Dikshitar, a great scholar and a shrewd administrator.
 His long reign was of comparative peace apart from the internal struggles enabling him to contribute much to spiritual and public utility development.